CSV V4.1 IMPORT / EXPORT

 Can I use Japanese or Korean channel names?

-More Yamaha models coming soon. stage·left currently supports the CL and QL series with .CLF binary export and CSV import.
+More Yamaha models coming soon. load·in currently supports the CL and QL series with .CLF binary and CSV import/export.
 Pro users get every new console format automatically.

 Channel names are cut off on the scribble strips.
 What happened?

-Can I import an existing Yamaha scene into stage·left?
+Can I import an existing Yamaha scene into load·in?

 Yes.
-Export a CSV from your CL/QL Editor or from the console via USB.
-Import it into stage·left under Files → Import Console File. stage·left reads the channel names and colors from the CSV and populates your input list.
+Export a CSV or CLF from your CL/QL Editor or from the console via USB.
+Import it into load·in under Files → Import Console File. load·in reads the supported launch surface and populates your input list.

-Other supported consoles: X32/M32 · dLive · More consoles on the way
+Other supported consoles: X32/M32 · More consoles on the way

 Stop typing channel names on the touchscreen.